NCLEX Partial Credit System: How to Maximize Your Score

 - Practice Complex NGN Formats: The more you work with them, the easier they become.

-- Build Confidence: Clinical experience is your superpower—use it.
+- Build Confidence: Clinical experience is your superpower.
+Use it.

 How I Used This Knowledge to Pass

+With partial credit in mind, I approached each question like a patient scenario, not a trick.
 I worked systematically.
 I made confident choices.
 And I filled in educated guesses where needed.

 Most importantly, I stopped freaking out over one wrong click.